-I am a Ph.D. candidate in Sociology at the University of California, Berkeley and currently a Social Science Matrix Dissertation Fellow at Berkeley, the Herbert Blumer Fellow for Teaching Excellence in the Department of Sociology, and a writing fellow at the Slow Science Institute.
-My research and teaching interests include urban sociology, development, social theory, political sociology, ethnography, and the political economy of decolonization.
+I am a Ph.D. candidate in Sociology at the University of California, Berkeley and currently a resident at the Institute for the Study of Societal Issues and the Center for Ethnographic Research.
+My research and teaching interests include urban sociology, political sociology, ethnography, sociology of development, and social theory.
 While I currently work on South Africa, I am interested more broadly in the sociology of postcolonial democratization, with a special focus on questions of urbanization.

 Articles from this research have been published in International Sociology, Berkeley Journal of Sociology, Contexts, and an edited volume in Routledge's series in partnership with the journal Mobilization, among other places.
 Additional work is forthcoming in Catalyst and the British Journal of Sociology.